saasbook/courseware/_posts/2017-11-02-new-rails-app-setup.md

 ## Set up the app

+If you're doing this as a team, _one_ person should do this

 1. Run `rails -v` to ensure you're running the desired version of Rails.
 If not, run `gem install rails -v` _x.x.x_ with _x.x.x_ set to the version you want; 4.2.9 for example.